Jmendezzz/Jmendezzz/README.md

 ## 🙋‍♂️ About Me

 - 🌱 I’m currently learning **Next.js**
-- 💻 I'm currently working in a Barber Shop App.
+- 💻 I'm currently working in a Rental motorcyle application.
 - 📫 How to reach me? **juange.mendez.lopez@gmail.com**

 ## 🚀 Languages and Tools: